AmitHalpert/contamination/README.md

 ## How to run?

-You can download the **contamination** .jar file in [releases](https://github.com/AmitHalpert/contamination/releases). or you can build by yourself:
+You can download the **contamination** .jar file in [releases](https://github.com/AmitHalpert/contamination/releases). or you can build it by yourself:

 In order to run and build the game you must execute the commands below:
 ```bash